 What can I say, other than; ’I am flattered!’ for the very reason that you are interested in reading about my upcoming book "EI Quadrant EI".

-The book, as of this day, is only moving one muscle a day and quite a few pounds away from being published.
+The book, as of this day, is only moving 27g a day and thus quite a few pounds away from being published.
 In fact, I still need to write about 44,768 lines of text.
 Too many?
 You think so?
 Not really, ...

 if you consider that, taking the average writer virus into account, I will destroy and rewrite the missing lines at least 6 times, before I’d consider myself relatively happy with the book?

 Given the fact that I am 61 pages into the book, and an average page will read 33 lines, and - that I’d consider 15% of it being used for illustration, etc., you know now exactly how many pages I am planing to write.
 If you can tell me that number, then...